Here's to Everything (Ooh La La): Critical reception

 The single has had mixed reviews.
 4music wrote a positive review, commenting, "With lyrics like Dee Dee Dee Dee Dum and Ooh La La, the song is lighthearted, optimistic and is sure to put you in a good mood."
 Robert Copsey from Digital Spy gave the song 3 out of 5 stars in a mixed-to-positive review saying that "The sentiment may not be the most original, but come summer, we'll no doubt find ourselves raising a glass or two, or three..."
 Mark Blankenship of NewNowNext.com wrote a positive review calling it "a heart-exploding command to dance your ass off and have a good time."
-Sarah Dean writing for Huffingtonpost called the track "perfect happy music" and regarded it as the closest the UK is going to get to a Nicki Minaj hit at the moment.
-EQ Music Blog reviewed it as an upbeat tune and a "monster swaggering anthem set by a drum and bass beat...
+Sarah Dean writing for HuffPost called the track "perfect happy music" and regarded it as the closest the UK is going to get to a Nicki Minaj hit at the moment.
+EQ Music reviewed it as an upbeat tune and a "monster swaggering anthem set by a drum and bass beat...
 It’s going to make you bump, bump, your hump, hump resolutely in happiness at it’s [sic] every which way, crash and bang burst of positivity."
 Greg White of So So Gay labelled the single as "a booming, drum n bass, pop number that’s obviously vying to be a song of the summer."
 Whilst noting that the track was "slick and well-crafted", he didn't find the song catchy and labelled it generic.
 He also expressed that it was too similar to Rihanna's sound and that Misha B tried too hard to flavour the track with a thick island accent.
 He continued to say that her signature "powerful and heartfelt" vocals were not present and labelled the lyrics as "extremely common" and lacking personality.
 Paul Leake of ClickMusic.com stated that with each single release she delivers a "quality far above the norm for an X Factor alum."
 He went on to praise the track, which shows off "both her talent as a pop artist and her musical influences, occasionally colliding with mixed results".
 However, he thought the sampling felt "more calculated than shrewd".